-Include this submission in all three monthly reports (June, July, and August)
+Include this submission in both the July and August reports.

 What is the type of your Outlook projection?

 Heuristic

 Starting in 2017 we are accepting both pan-Arctic and pan-Antarctic sea ice extent (either one or both) of the September monthly mean.
 As in 2016, we are also collecting Alaskan regional sea ice extent.
 To be consistent with the validating sea ice extent index from NSIDC, if possible, please first compute the average sea ice concentration for the month and then compute the extent as the sum of cell areas > 15%.